kolkhis/tech-notes/linux/samba.md

      valid users = sambauser @sambagroup
      force directory mode = 750
   ```
+  This will ensure that the **minimum** permissions on any new directories created

 - We can also control what permissions bits the client is allowed to modify by
   setting the `security mask`.